What is Data Transformation?

 • Data Engineers – Data engineers create and manage data pipelines that transport data from source to target, including creating and managing data transformations to ensure data arrives ready for analysis.

-• Data Analyst / Business Analyst – Often a business analyst or more recently, data analyst are responsible for defining the uses and use cases of the data, as well as providing design input to data structure, particularly metrics, topical and semantic definitions, business questions / queries and outputs (reports and analyses) intended to be performed and improved.
+• Data Analyst / Business Analyst – Often a business analyst or more recently, data analyst is responsible for defining the uses and use cases of the data, as well as providing design input to the data structure, particularly metrics, topical and semantic definitions, business questions/queries and outputs (reports and analyses) intended to be performed and improved.
 Responsibilities also include owning the roadmap for how data is going to be enhanced to address additional business questions and existing insights gaps.

 Key Business Processes Associated Data Transformation

-The process for delivering data transformation are as follows:
+The process for delivering data transformation is as follows:

-2. Preparation / Transformation – Data are extracted, transformed, attributed and dimensionalized to be available in a ready-to-analyze form, often with standardized configurations and coded automation to enable faster data refresh and delivery.
-Data is typically made available in an easy to query form such as database, spreadsheet or Business Intelligence application.
+2. Preparation / Transformation – Data are extracted, transformed, attributed, and dimensionalized to be available in a ready-to-analyze form, often with standardized configurations and coded automation to enable faster data refresh and delivery.
+Data is typically made available in an easy-to-query form such as a database, spreadsheet or Business Intelligence application.

 Common Technologies Categories Associated with Data Transformation